5 Amazing Things to Do on Santorini

 These are some of the trusted partners I use when I travel in Greece and abroad.

-• 🏩 Find a great place to stay and the best deals with Booking.com
+• 🏩 Find a great place to stay and the best deals with Expedia

-• ⛴ Eager to book your ferry tickets for the Greek islands?
-The easiest way is with Ferryhopper
+• ⛴ Book your ferry tickets for the Greek islands the easiest way: Ferryhopper

 • 🏛 Go deeper into Greek culture with exciting sightseeing tours & activities with Viator

-• 🤿 Plan fun things to do & exciting adventures in Greece with the experts at GetYourGuide
+• 🤿 Plan fun things to do & exciting adventures in Greece at GetYourGuide

-• 🛎 Find a cheap hostel and connect 🍻 with travelers like yourself visiting Greece with HostelWorld
+• 🛎 Find a cheap hostel and connect 🍻 with travelers like yourself with HostelWorld

-• 💵 Make sure to get help or compensation for flight delays & cancellations.
-Just ask the experts at AirHelp
+• 💵 Get expert help or compensation for flight delays & cancellations at AirHelp

 ♫ I end today’s post with a favorite ballad about the ‘miracles’ of Santorini by the Katsimicha Brothers.
 They wrote and released the song in 1989 describing the importance of believing in the ‘journey‘ and the gifts it brings us.